Waves will play regular-season contests against Claremont-Mudd-Scripps and La Verne.

 Photographs taken by Bob Krystofik during Pepperdine's mid-summer scrimmage series.

-Gary O'Brien recently completed his fourth year as an assistant men's water polo coach in the fall of 2011.
+Gary O'Brien was an assistant men's water polo coach for four seasons between 2008 and 2011.

 O'Brien's prior collegiate experience includes serving as an assistant coach at UCLA in 1998 and for Loyola Marymount during the 2001 season.

 In addition, he has coached at Santa Monica City College, Cross Roads High School, Santa Monica High School and Milken Community High School.
 He was also the Southern Region's Premier Division I coach in 1999-2000.